 Can ChatGPT replace a recruiting platform?

-No. ChatGPT handles text generation - job descriptions, outreach drafts, Boolean strings - but it can't source candidates from a database, send automated outreach, or schedule interviews.
-Sixty-six percent of recruiters use AI for writing job descriptions (SHRM, 2025), but the sourcing and pipeline stages require dedicated tools with live candidate data, like platforms that search 850M+ profiles.
+No - and the distinction matters.
+ChatGPT handles text generation: job descriptions, outreach drafts, Boolean strings.
+But sourcing candidates from a database, sending automated outreach, and scheduling interviews all require a dedicated platform.
+Sixty-six percent of recruiters use AI for writing job descriptions (SHRM, 2025), but the sourcing and pipeline stages need dedicated tools with live candidate data - like platforms that search 850M+ profiles.

 Is it safe to use ChatGPT with candidate data?